Lazr1026/regionchange/docs/home.md

 # PLEASE READ!

-Honestly I didn't want to write this because of the brick risks involved.
-You have to edit many system files which when done wrong can lead to devastating consequences.
+Honestly I didn't want to write this at the time because of the brick risks involved but nowadays can be fixed really easily.

 ## Notes
-- You lose eshop access (as if this even matters anymore).
+- You lose eshop access but game updates do still work.
-- If you do not have a gamepad from the region you are changing to, after region changing install [Aroma](https://aroma.foryour.cafe) and use its region-free gamepad paring plugin.
+- If you do not have a gamepad from the region you are changing to, after region changing install [Aroma](https://aroma.foryour.cafe) and use its region-free gamepad paring plugin or re-pair the gamepad in recovery_menu.
 - If you are not that experienced with Wii U Homebrew, do not follow this.
 It's not as easy as region changing, say the 3DS.
 - Unblock updates with UFDiine before following this guide (if you dont re-create the update folder it will bite you in the ass later in the guide).
 - That being said, be careful and have a NAND Backup just in case.
 I am not responsible if you fuck up your system.